mcgillij/mcgillij.dev/content/git-sign-with-ssh.rst

 Here's the steps I ended up taking to get it working.

+Note: I'm using the **--global** flag on my git commands since I want to sign commits for all my repos, you can omit this if you want to set it on a per repo basis.

 Setup Git to use SSH instead of GPG
 -----------------------------------